viba98/svelte-quiz/README.md

 ## Text Quiz Component
 ![alt text](TextQuiz.png)
+_image is represntative, CSS hasn't been completed yet!_
 To use the Text Quiz component, import it and provide the data for the questions.
 The data should be formatted as an object with a "data" property that contains an array of question objects.
 Each question object should have an "answer" property and a "question" property.

 Here's an example: